jritzeku/medium-clone/README.md

 	->reason for using the 'force' flag is because currently having some issues with React versions

+4. Unfortunately github does not allow us to push 'public' folders.
+We need this to upload files/images during creation/edit of resources.

+	->public/images/posts
+	->public/images/users

+Once done, should look like this:

+	public/images
+	  >posts
+	  >users

-4. Seed DB with following command in root directory:
+5. Seed DB with following command in root directory:

 	->'npm run data:import'

-5. Run 'npm run dev' in root folder
+6. Run 'npm run dev' in root folder to start both client and server concurrently